Ranked # 7 in the country by U.S. News & World Report Best Graduate Schools.

 When initially screening applications, the committee looks for evidence of:

-• Ability to handle a rigorous science course load (previous coursework and GPA)
+• Ability to handle a rigorous science course load (previous coursework and GPA), with an emphasis on the last 24 science credits

-• Familiarity with the PA profession (PA shadowing)
+• Familiarity with the PA profession through work experience or in-person PA shadowing

 • A commitment to community service

-Applicants with an overall or science (including math) GPA of less than 3.2 must submit a letter of explanation in the designated upload area of the CASPA portal surrounding the circumstances of their academic performance if they want to be considered for further review.
+Generally, a cumulative overall and science GPA of 3.2 is required.
+On a limited basis, exceptions may made if an applicant’s last 24 science credits are 3.2 or higher.
+Applicants with an overall or science (including math) GPA of less than 3.2 must submit a Letter of Explanation in the designated upload area of the CASPA portal that describes the circumstances of their academic performance to be considered for further review.

 Interviews